school-ehayashi1/QCChem-PracticeRise/ProjectSnapshotsAndExperience/MyExperience.md

 ## Winter Break and Pre-planning
 Winter Break was when I first began the Project.
-I had planned to begin research, but studying a multitude of papers soon demoralized me as I encountered the deluge of information hidden behind arxiv pages and researchgate paywalls.
+I had planned to begin research, but studying a multitude of papers soon demoralized me as I encountered the deluge of information hidden behind Arxiv pages and researchgate paywalls.
+Winter break revealed a whole area of inefficiency and prioritization shortcomings that would continue to manifest itself until the final week before submission.

 ## Sources: